Rivière-des-Prairies station

 The station is located parallel to Boulevard Maurice-Duplessis at the corner of Rue Saint-Jean-Baptiste in Rivière-des-Prairies.
 Two tracks run through the station, but only one is served by the station's single low-level side platform on the north side of the tracks.
 There is no station building, with the platform exiting directly onto the sidewalk.
 The station is wheelchair accessible.
-The station's parking lot and bus loop are located across Boulevard Maurice-Duplessis from the station.
+The station's parking lot and bus terminus are located across Boulevard Maurice-Duplessis from the station.

 A sculpture by Gilles Mihalcean entitled J'arrive is located in the parking lot.